-PepsiCo believes that RSPO certified volumes is an important aspect of sourcing palm oil that is grown in a way that complies with our NDPE commitments.
-To facilitate precompetitive collaboration and drive sustainable production, we have spearheaded through the 'Palm Oil Collaboration Group' the development and roll out of the NDPE IRF, an industry-wide tool that allows companies to report on the oil that delivers on commitments, or is on its way to delivery.
-We undertook a global roll out of the IRF to suppliers in 2020.
-We also work with our direct suppliers through our supplier scorecard mechanism to build their capability to deliver NDPE compliant palm oil, and to address non-compliances found in our supply chain.
-Finally, our publicly available grievance mechanism allows third parties to raise concerns that our environmental and social goals and policies may not be upheld within our agricultural supply chain, including our NDPE commitments.
+PepsiCo believes that RSPO certified volumes are essential in sourcing palm oil grown in compliance with our NDPE targets.
+To facilitate pre-competitive collaboration and drive sustainable production, we have led through the 'Palm Oil Collaboration Group' the development and roll out of the NDPE IRF, an industry-wide tool that allows companies to report on palm that delivers on targets, or is on its way to delivery.
+We rolled this to our global supply network in 2020 - today, 86% of our suppliers have provided IRF profiles, and we aim to have 100% of our suppliers aligned with NDPE standards by 2022.
+We also work with our direct suppliers through our supplier scorecard mechanism to build capability to deliver NDPE compliant palm oil, and to address non-compliances found in our supply chain.
+Our publicly available grievance mechanism allows third parties to raise concerns that our environmental and social policies may not be upheld within our supply chain, including NDPE targets.